 4. International students are encouraged to join the Council of International Students and Organizations (COISO), the parent organization of all international groups operating on campus.
 COISO is designed to help international students with social and living adjustments at the University and in the Greater Miami area.
 COISO currently sponsors over 25 individual country student organizations and represents over 1500 international students.
 COISO also sponsors several major University programs that highlight the varied cultures represented by the international student body at the University, including International Week and United Nations Day.

 5. In addition, the School of Law includes a separate Office of International Graduate Law Programs.
-This Law School office primarily focuses on post-graduate law programs in comparative and international law.
+This Office primarily focuses on post-graduate law programs in comparative and international law.
 However, the staff is available to assist you with the array of requirements and services that affect foreign students at UM.
 To contact that office, call 305-284-5402 or e-mail email@example.com.